AlexsLemonade/scpca-downstream-analyses/README.md

 # Running the analysis workflows

-## Running the core ScPCA downstream analysis pipeline
+## Before running the workflows

-The core downstream scPCA analysis pipeline, which includes filtering, normalization, and dimension reduction, is implemented using a Snakemake workflow.
-Therefore, you will first need to install Snakemake and some package dependencies before running the pipeline.

-#### 1) Restore `renv.lock` and install package dependencies

 Packages that are required for the pipeline are included in the `renv.lock` file as they are installed and used.

 When checking out a branch or implementing things in your local enviroment for the first time, you will first want to open R and install any package dependencies. `renv::restore()` can be used to sync local package installations with those required to run the pipeline.
 To keep this file up to date, `renv::snapshot()` should be run periodically during development, as to add any packages that are used in added/modified scripts and notebooks to the `renv.lock` file.

+## Running the core ScPCA downstream analysis pipeline

+The core downstream scPCA analysis pipeline, which includes filtering, normalization, and dimension reduction, is implemented using a Snakemake workflow.
+Therefore, you will first need to install Snakemake before running the pipeline.

 #### 2) Install Snakemake